vapidinfinity/DiscordRPCBridge/README.md

 # DiscordRPCBridge
 **by @vapidinfinity**

+<sub>ignore the low commit count, you'll find that this was initially developed for [Voxa](https://github.com/plyght/Voxa) out of boredom.</sub>

 A Swift framework that sets up a Unix Domain Socket server to listen for Discord IPC connections and bridges activities into a `WKWebView`.
 It handles handshake, frame processing, and activity injection while maintaining robust client management and detailed logging.

 ## Features